 The first recorded rum, however, came about in the West Indies around 1650.
 However, in 1650, these first rums were known on records from Barbados as “kill-devil” or “rumbullion.”
 The name rum started to be used as the regular name in 1667.
 The beginning of rum is tied to a dark part of history.
 Slaves were traded to the West Indies for molasses, and the molasses was made into rum.
-Then, that rum was traded for more slaves.
+Then, it was traded for more slaves.

-Who Invented Rum
+Who Invented Rum?

 When it comes to the question of who invented rum, we don’t actually know for sure.
 While we can track it to a vague time in the 1600s, we don’t have a name that we know for sure.